 In May 2018, a Jefferson County jury awarded more than $30 million to a young boy who was badly hurt while he rested at a Birmingham daycare, Ressurection of Life.
 Attorneys David Marsh and Dylan Marsh tried the case for the little boy, Christian Dailey, and his parents, Mark and Valerie Dailey.
 The case grows out of a tragic event on September 25, 2015.
 Christian, who was 23 months old then, was sleeping in a room with other children.
 He was lying on the floor directly in front of a television set up on a dresser.
 There was no daycare worker in the room when something caused the television to fall nearly four feet and land on Christian’s head.
 Christian was taken to Children’s Hospital of Alabama where he was treated for a skull fracture, a brain bleed and respiratory failure with hypoxia.
 Christian has not, and will not, ever fully recover from the trauma to his brain.
 His injuries are permanent and catastrophic.
 Resurrection of Life Inc. fell into an exception in Alabama law that allows religious-affiliated daycares to operate without typical licensing and safeguards.
 It is David’s hope that this verdict can be used to change the law so that all daycares in Alabama are held to the same safe standards.
 David says “all child care facilities should be required to have an appropriate child-to-staff ratio, undergo safety inspections, and have insurance”.

-Mike Beard and David Marsh settled a case for the widow and children of a sanitation worker who died while on the job in Cullman County.
+David Marsh settled a case for the widow and children of a sanitation worker who died while on the job in Cullman County.
 The 35-year-old was working as a “thrower” on the rear of a huge white garbage truck operating along Highway 231 just south of Arab, Alabama, when the garbage truck was struck from behind.
 The driver of a contractor’s truck barreled into the rear of the garbage truck at 55 mph in the middle of broad daylight.
 The collision was so violent it knocked the huge garbage truck 33 feet forward and threw our client to the pavement where he suffered fatal blows to the chest and head.
 The wreck was captured on video surveillance tape at a nearby gas station located by one of our investigators.

 Derrick Mills and Ty Brown resolved a case after a young woman died only twelve hours after giving birth by Caesarean section.
 An autopsy showed the young mother died from internal bleeding and blood loss.
 The case centered on the quality of medical care the young woman received from her nurses and obstetricians.
 There were questions about whether the nurses followed the doctor’s orders to get lab work done, and also to give blood products to the patient.
 There were also questions about whether the doctors were aggressive enough when the young woman’s condition worsened.
 Derrick was prepared to prove at trial that the young woman’s death preventable.
 The woman’s child, a baby boy, was healthy and survived.